Andre Tippett

-Andre Bernard Tippett Sr. (born December 27, 1959) is an American former professional football player who was an outside linebacker in the National Football League (NFL) for 11 seasons with the New England Patriots.
+Andre Bernard Tippett Sr. (born December 27, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL) for 11 seasons with the New England Patriots.
 He played college football for the Iowa Hawkeyes, where he was recognized as a consensus All-American in 1981.
-A second-round pick in the 1982 NFL Draft, Tippett was selected to five Pro Bowls and was named first-team All-Pro twice in his career.
+A second-round pick in the 1982 NFL draft, Tippett was selected to five Pro Bowls and was named first-team All-Pro twice in his career.
 Since 2007, he has been the Patriots' executive director of community affairs.
 He was enshrined in the Pro Football Hall of Fame in 2008.
-He is a member of Kappa Alpha Psi fraternity.

-Personal life
+Early life

 Tippett was born in Birmingham, Alabama.
 He attended Barringer High School in Newark, New Jersey.
 He first attended college and played football at Ellsworth Community College in Iowa Falls in 1978.